- 60,000 QFF points to fly in Qantas Business Class from Sydney to Hong Kong

 There were shower facilities available, with an attendant to hand out clean towels, but the ladies’ toilets had only six stalls.
 Again, that was no problem in the early morning, but you can expect queues to form later in the day.
 Not a good look.

-Leaving the lounge
+Leaving the Qantas Business Lounge

 We were almost glad to leave the lounge at 8.40 am, by which time it was so overrun that it was quite difficult to get through to the exit.
 That ‘special’ feeling had definitely evaporated, but we have to admit that the main concourse on the way to our departure gate was much worse.
 So while we wouldn’t choose to pay for the lounge experience as Qantas Club members, we would still use the lounge if the option was available.